mdrmtz/angular16-acme/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Run the ssr-dev-server command:
+## Run the ssr-dev-server:

-Run `ng run my-universal-app:serve-ssr` to build the project with hydration and ssr enabled.
+Run `ng run my-universal-app:serve-ssr` command to build the project with hydration and ssr enabled.

 The serve-ssr command uses Angular Universal Builder's ssr-dev-server internally to start a development server for server-side rendering.